-Middle-of-the-night ingestion is somewhat dicey, because the increasein energy tends to keep you awake.
+Middle-of-the-night ingestion is somewhat dicey, because the increased energy tends to keep me awake.
 But that's working for me.
 During the day, I work for a living.
 At night, I go to sleep as early as I can.
 When I wake, I have anywhere from an hour to several hours to devote to creative pursuits.
 Then I go back to sleep for a couple of hours, get up, and go to work.

 Fortunately, I have in job in California, working with people who typically don't get in until 10:30, and who are willing to let people follow any schedule that works, as long it's predictable and the work gets done.
 That flexibility makes it possible to both make a living and also do the important work.
 It lets me balance my activities nicely.